-One of the smallest country parks in Britain - a hidden gem in Aldershot.
+One of the smallest nature reserves in Britain - a hidden gem in Aldershot.

-Situated off Boxalls Lane, in Aldershot, Brickfields Park is a small, peaceful, natural park.
+Situated off Boxalls Lane, in Aldershot, Brickfields Nature Reserve is a small and peaceful place to visit.

-Reclaimed from the remains of a Victorian brickworks and clay diggings, the country park is less than eight acres in size, making it one of the smallest in the country, but well worth a visit.
+Reclaimed from the remains of a Victorian brickworks and clay diggings, it is less than eight acres in size, making it one of the smallest in the country, but well worth a visit.

-- Annual family summer event organised by the Friends of Brickfields Country Park
+• Annual family summer event organised by the Friends of Brickfields Nature Reserve

 The main car park is signposted off Boxalls Lane.